alperalanyali/Weather-App/README.md

 # Weather-App

-This app was watched the videos of Devslopes
+This app was watched by following the videos of Devslopes

 You need to download Alamofire cocoapods first.